-RESOURCE EVALUATION DATE: 3/31/97 STAFF: Peter Shaver ADDRESS: NYC Hudson River Battery Place to EF: 97PR0483 Bulkhead West 59th Street MCD: Manhattan COUNTY: New York USN: 06101.009182 name of listing: buting component of NR: f a SR/NR district: Pr cr Crite A. X B C. X operty meets eligi operty contributes iteria.
-Pre SRB: ria for Inclusion Associated with e contribution to t Associated with t Embodies the dist method of constru possesses high ar distinguishable e distinction; Have yielded, or bility criteria. to a district which post SRB: in the National Reg events that have made the broad patterns of he lives of persons inctive characteris ction; or represent tistic values; or r gister: de a significant of our history; s significant in our past; stics of a type, period or ts the work of a master; or represents a significant and ents may lack individual
+RESOURCE EVALUATION DATE: 3/31/97 STAFF: Peter Shaver ADDRESS: NYC Hudson River Battery Place to EF: 97PR0483 Bulkhead West 59th Street MCD: Manhattan COUNTY: New York USN: 06101.009182 name of listing: buting component of Pr cr Crite A. X B C. X operty meets eligi operty contributes iteria.
+Pre SRB: ria for Inclusion Associated with e contribution to t Associated with t Embodies the dist method of constru possesses high ar distinguishable e distinction; Have yielded, or bility criteria. to a district which post SRB: in the National Reg events that have made he broad patterns of he lives of persons inctive characteris ction; or represent tistic values; or r gister: de a significant of our history; s significant in our past; stics of a type, period or cs the work of a master; or cepresents a significant and ents may lack individual

-III.\\\\ Property does not meet eligibility criteria.
+III.
+Property does not meet eligibility criteria.